The Promise and Peril of a Coronavirus Vaccine

 — Barbara Loe Fisher, Co-Founder NVIC

-Those most susceptible are the elderly with comorbidities, which the CDC’s data states that 94% of all deaths in the US have occurred in those with one or more chronic diseases.
+Those most susceptible are the elderly with comorbidities.
+According to Centers for Disease Control and Prevention data, 94% of all deaths in the U.S. have occurred in those with one or more chronic diseases.
 It is in this population that the vaccine will be of the greatest benefit.

 Yet rhetoric from many government health officials—sometimes parroted by mainstream media—is that life will not go back to normal until the vast majority of citizens are vaccinated.
 Never have we seen such a unified push and subsequent pushback by concerned citizens.
 A recent poll suggests that half of American adults would refuse a vaccine.